 The traits detailed below relate to all APBTs; the Red Nose variety does not have any specific characteristics all of their own.
 The breed is often associated with being extremely devoted to their family.
 They are known for being very loving and sociable with their people, and they enjoy being showered with affection and attention.

-They are also a very energetic breed that loves to play and be active, and their natural curiosity can mean they are very adaptable, enjoying to go on adventures with their family.
-Because of their breeding history, they can have a high prey drive, and this means that they can tend to chase small furries.
+They are also a very energetic breed that loves to play and be active.
+Their natural curiosity can mean they are very adaptable, enjoying to go on adventures with their family.
+Because of their breeding history, they can have a high prey drive.
+This means that they can tend to chase small furries.

-Depending on their upbringing and their genetic lines, some Red Nose Pitbulls may be reactive towards other dogs, and sometimes they may be better suited to being an only dog, or they will need very careful introductions living with well-suited other doggy family members.
+Depending on their upbringing and their genetic lines, some Red Nose Pitbulls may be reactive towards other dogs.
+Sometimes they may be better suited to being an only dog.
+Or, they will need very careful introductions living with well-suited other doggy family members.

 If you are expecting a guard dog, given their reputation, you may be in for a surprise.
-They are a very alert and courageous breed and one that would likely defend their family ferociously if they felt they were under threat.
+They are a very alert and courageous breed.
+They will likely defend their family ferociously if they felt they were under threat.
 That being said, their general love for humans means that they often are more likely to greet approaching visitors to your home with a waggy tail and a lick of the face!

 As Family Pets

-The Red Nose Pitbull, and any other APBT for that matter, can make a wonderful family pet, and they usually adore their families, including children.
+The Red Nose Pitbull, and any other APBT for that matter, can make a wonderful family pet.
+They usually adore their families, including children.
 They are not always the right dog for a novice dog owner though.
 Their sheer strength is something that you need to consider.
 If you are managing problem or unwanted behaviors, then having the skills to implement training plans with confidence will be important.

-It is also important to consider the potential that any pup can be dog aggressive, but is especially true with the red nose pitbull as how they were bred over time.
-As mentioned before, many APBTs are very placid and sociable with other dogs, but they do have more of a likelihood of having dog reactivity than many other breeds.
-Care would need to be taken if trying to introduce them to other dogs in the family and, when out, they may be a dog that generally needs to stay on leash and possibly even muzzled.
+It is also important to consider the potential that any pup can be dog aggressive.
+This can be more common with Pitbulls in general as how they were bred over time.
+As mentioned before, many APBTs are very placid and sociable with other dogs.
+But they do have more of a likelihood of having dog reactivity than many other breeds.
+Care would need to be taken if trying to introduce them to other dogs in the family.
+When you are out, they may need to stay leashed, and possibly muzzled.
 You would need to consider your lifestyle and your levels of responsibility too.

-While APBTs are often extraordinarily affectionate and tolerant towards children, it is important that, if you have kids, you ensure they are respectful and know how to interact appropriately.
-This goes for their interactions with any breeds, but because of the sheer strength of these dogs, they could do more harm than a little toy breed dog would if they decide they have had enough.
+Most APBTs are often extraordinarily affectionate and tolerant towards children.
+It’s important to note, that if you have kids, you ensure they are respectful and know how to interact appropriately.
+This goes for their interactions with any breed.
+But, because of the sheer strength of these dogs, they could do more harm than a little toy breed dog would if they decide they have had enough.

-Red Nose Pitbulls tend to be high energy dogs with more significant exercise requirements than some breeds.
-If they do not get sufficient exercise and stimulation, they can be prone to making their own entertainment and can become destructive in the home.
+Red Nose Pitbulls tend to be high energy dogs.
+They have more significant exercise requirements than some breeds.
+If they do not get sufficient exercise and stimulation, they can be prone to making their own entertainment.
+This usually equates to them becoming destructive in the home.
 Given the strength of their jaws, this could result in some serious damage to your home furnishings!
-These dogs are working dogs, so you’ll want to keep them busy and also well fueled to take on the challenges of walks or jogs at least once (if not twice) per day.
+These dogs are working dogs.
+You’ll want to keep them busy and also well fueled to take on the challenges of walks or jogs at least once (if not twice) per day.

-Like with any breed, if they are understimulated, other problem behaviors are more likely to manifest, and they can become hyperactive, stressed and mischievous.
+Like with any breed, if they are understimulated, other problem behaviors are more likely to manifest.
+Pitbulls in general can become hyperactive, stressed and mischievous.

 A Red Nose Pitbull should live in an active home where they would benefit from at least two decent walks per day.
-They have a lot of stamina and are the type of dog that would enjoy hiking with their owners or taking part in other high energy activities.
+They have a lot of stamina.
+They love to hike or take part in other high energy activities.

-It is also important to ensure that they have plenty of things to keep them mentally enriched around the home too.
-They are dogs that have a natural desire to chew and providing a selection of extremely tough toys can be beneficial.
+It’s also important to ensure that they have plenty of things to keep them mentally enriched around the home too.
+They are dogs that have a natural desire to chew.
+Providing a selection of extremely tough toys can be beneficial.